andrewDoing/andrewDoing.github.io/_posts/2023-10-2-Storage-Account-For-Distributed-Computing.md

 Multiple processes can safely write to the same append blob, making it a nice data sink.
 It's good to know though that append blobs are limited to 50,000 blocks, AKA 50,000 writes, since each write is a block.
-The data is generally orderd in a first-in, first-out way, but if multiple processes are writing as soon as they can, the data will be unordered.
+The data is generally ordered in a first-in, first-out way, but if multiple processes are writing as soon as they can, the data will be unordered.

 Some example scenarios for append blobs include the following:
 - Log Files: Writing logs out to append blobs in batches for archival.